Kibi dango (millet dumpling)

-In modern times, this millet dumpling has been confused with the identically-sounding confection Kibi dango named after Kibi Province (now Okayama Prefecture), even though the latter hardly uses any millet at all.
+In modern times, this millet dumpling has been confused with the identical-sounding confection Kibi dango named after Kibi Province (now Okayama Prefecture), even though the latter hardly uses any millet at all.
 The confectioners continue to market their product by association with the hero Momotarō, and more widely, Okayama residents have engaged in a concerted effort to claim the hero as native to their province.
 In this context, the millet dumpling's historical association with the Kibi Province has undergone close scrutiny.
 In particular, Kibitsu Shrine of the region has had ongoing association with serving food by the name kibi dango.

 Conventionally, kibi dango or kibi mochi uses the sticky variety proso millet known as mochi kibi, rather than the regular (amylose-rich) millet used for creating sweets.